Introduction

 1. Accounts

-An external blockchain is necessary to manage user accounts.
-It has strong security guarantees and can provide consistency across accounts which is important for features like recovery.
-It’s also flexible and users can share control of accounts with smart contracts easily.
+A blockchain has strong security and consistency guarantees, which make it easy to build features like account recovery.
+Users can also use smart contract wallets to share ownership of accounts.
 The downside is that there is a fee for each transaction, but this is tolerable since such actions are infrequent.
-Farcaster uses OP Mainnet as its external blockchain, but any modern chain could be used.

 The registry also lets users generate “app keys” which can post messages on behalf of the account.
 App keys have limited permissions and cannot modify the account itself or other app keys.
 Users can use them like auth tokens to delegate permissions to third party applications without exposing their entire wallet.